|

 Revolutionary War with little recognition for our contributions, so I

 thought it was time we had our own license plate.
-I learned there are two types of

 Specialty Plates the state is willing to provide, one that benefits a